dominodatalab/domino-data/docs/source/usecases/get_trainingset.rst

 ..
   The following line and the description of the get seem similar.

-Training sets may be fetched by version number or via a search.
+You can get `TrainingSets` using their version number or using an explicit search.

 Get TrainingSetVersion
 ----------------------

-TrainingSetVersions may be retrieved by name and number.
+`TrainingSetVersions` can be retrieved by name and number.

 .. code-block:: python